hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/using-playground-locally.md

 # Installing and running {{site.data.conrefs.composer_full}} Playground locally

+> ## Warning!
+> This install method is being deprecated in favour of our simplified [development environment install](../installing/development-tools.html).
+We recommend you head there to get started.

 This tutorial will take you through how to install and run the {{site.data.conrefs.composer_full}} Playground on your local machine.
 It also creates an instance of {{site.data.conrefs.hlf_full}} v1.0.

 {{site.data.conrefs.composer_full}} Playground can also be used in a "browser only" mode, without a running instance of {{site.data.conrefs.hlf_full}}.
 When used in this mode, all the functionality of {{site.data.conrefs.composer_full}} Playground is available, but all of the data (business networks, assets, participants, and transactions) is persisted into browser local storage.